-"Division" means the Division of Family Services within the department.
+"Division" means the Division of Family Services within the department Department of Services for Children, Youth and Their Families.

 "Division director" means the director of the Division of Family Services.

 "Enforcement action" means an action taken by OCCL to encourage compliance, such as warning of probation, probation, suspension, revocation, or denial.